 Total inches 1065″, installed cost $715, (11) solar screens

 This customer chose to upgrade each of the 11 solar screens to the 90 percent fabric.
 All of the solar screens that we made for this customer, were made using the 90 percent fabric.
-We did not use our 80 percent fabric for any of this customer’s solar window screens.
+We did not use our 80 percent fabric for any of this customer’s solar shade window screens.

 This is a picture of the front of the home.
-You’ll see that the customer chose to put a solar screen on that front door.
+You’ll see that the customer chose to put an Austin Texas solar screen on that front door.
 It’s a storm door.
 They wanted a solar screen on that front door.
 It’s very tricky to put solar screens on storm doors, but we are capable of doing it and we can.
 However, I’m just not a fan of putting a solar screen on your front door.
 Even if it is a storm door.

 This picture here shows what it looks like, I guess it’s not all that bad, but it just to me, it doesn’t look appropriate, but the customer said they get so much sun in through that front door and they wanted a solar screen on it.